English for Flight Attendants: 60+ Words and Phrases You Should Know [with Audio]

 - kosher — This is a specialty meal for Jewish people who follow rules about their diets.
 Kosher food is prepared in a special way, and certain foods are not allowed.

-- allergies — Some passengers may have allergies (bad reactions) to certain foods, such as peanuts, milk and seafood.
-There are many foods that people can be allergic to.
-If a passenger tells you that they have an allergy, be very sure that you know what they are allergic to before you give them a meal.
+- allergies — Some passengers may have allergies (bad reactions) to certain foods, such as peanuts, milk, gluten or seafood.
+If a passenger tells you that they have an allergy, be very sure that you do not give them a meal with that ingredient.

-There are many items that are given to passengers to make sure they stay comfortable while traveling.
-Here are some items that you may expect to be asked for:
+There are a few items that are often given to passengers to help them feel more comfortable while traveling.
+Here are some items that you may distribute or be asked for: